Waikato/weka-wiki/docs/index.md

 in mind that you cannot expect an immediate answer to your question(s).
 The questions are mainly answered by volunteers, Weka users just like you.

 # You are looking for packages?
-(Weka 3.7.2+)
-You can easily install packages through Weka's package manager interface, either official ones or unofficial ones.
+With Weka 3.7.2 and later, you can easily install packages through Weka's package manager interface, either official ones or unofficial ones.
-Have a look at the [Package manager](packages/manager.md) article for more information on this topic.
+Have a look at the [Packages](packages/index.md) article for more information on this topic.

 # You found a bug?
 Please post the bug report to the [Weka mailing list](mailing_list.md).
 The